 Applicants for the Robert O. Wagner award demonstrate committed professional involvement in AZA programs or conservation activities, leadership ability or leadership potential and a dedication to professional growth.
 Applicants must be an AZA individual member employed in an AZA zoo, aquarium or related facility.
 Members of international AZA institutions are also welcome to apply.

 This award may be applied toward any of the AZA Professional Development Courses.

-Click here to view the 2020 application.
+Click here for the 2023 application.
 Full submission information is included in the application.
 Only one scholarship application may be submitted per individual per year.
 Applications are evaluated and recipients are chosen by the AZA Professional Development Committee.

 Please note: If you do not receive the award and plan to take the course anyway, the scholarship application does not represent a reserved space in an AZA course.
 To secure a space in a course you must submit a complete registration and pay the tuition in full.
 If you receive the award, your full tuition payment will be refunded.

-Any questions, contact the Professional Development Program Coordinator at firstname.lastname@example.org
+Any questions, contact the Professional Development Program at email@example.com

 AZA Executive Director 1975-1992

 Bob was born in Evansville, Indiana, on August 15, 1935.
 He attended Purdue University where he studied zoology.
 Bob began his zoo career as a Keeper at Mesker Park Zoo, Evansville, Indiana, in 1955, later becoming Head Keeper and then Assistant Director (1955-1959).
 After this, Bob became the Director at Washington Park Zoo, Michigan City, Indiana (1959-1964) and then Director at Jackson Zoological Park, Jackson, Mississippi (1964-1975).